 It’s your audience

-Social Media can change and you audience may no longer be as ‘reachable’ as you had hoped.
+Social Media can change and your audience may no longer be as ‘reachable’ as you had hoped.

 An email list that you have built and managed, is always yours.

 What do I need to start email marketing?

-Essentially there are only two things that you need for email marketing – some software and an email list.
+Essentially, you need only two things for email marketing – some software and an email list.

 Email marketing software

-The first question to ask is why do you need email marketing software – why not just send out emails from your email provider or mailbox?
+The first question is why you need email marketing software – why not just send out emails from your email provider or mailbox?

 Sending email through an ISP (your own mailbox) can put both the reputation of your brand and the email sender reputation at risk – basically, you could be blacklisted.

 Using a dedicated, trustworthy email marketing software provider is the safest route.

 There is a lot to choose from and many offer free starter packages to get you going.